The menopause link to 40% of deaths in women

 It also makes sense to stay on top of the latest developments about women’s heart health.
 For example, scientists have found that beets can give back some of the heart protection that menopause steals

-Why beetroot juice?
-Beets help the body produce nitric oxide (NO), a signaling molecule in the endothelial cells that line the walls of our arteries.
-No functions as a powerful vasodilator and an important regulator of the cardiovascular system.
-When a woman’s estrogen production tanks, so does her NO.
+When a woman’s estrogen production tanks, so does the level of nitric oxide (NO) normally produced by her body.
+Beets help ramp it back up.
+NO is a signaling molecule in the endothelial cells that line the walls of our arteries.
+NO functions as a powerful vasodilator and an important regulator of the cardiovascular system.

 Editor’s note: There are perfectly safe and natural ways to decrease your risk of blood clots including the 25-cent vitamin, the nutrient that acts as a natural blood thinner and the powerful herb that helps clear plaque.
 To discover these and other secrets of long-lived hearts, click here for Hushed Up Natural Heart Cures and Common Misconceptions of Popular Heart Treatments!